N1ghtHunter/dotenv-handler/README.md

 - `options`: An object with the following properties:
   - `defaults`: An object with default values for environment variables.
   - `required`: An array of environment variables that are required.
+  - `expand`: A boolean value indicating whether to expand environment variables.
+  - `errorOnMissing`: A boolean value indicating whether to throw an error if a required environment variable is missing.

 ### `getConfig(key: string): string | undefined`